TashaOps/MoringaIP-3/explanation.md

 I created the **roles** folder which contains our tasks to deploy our applications executed by the playbook.yml file.

-After creating roles, I populated each with a **main.yml file**.
+After creating roles, I populated each with a **main.yml file**, each stating its own ansible tasks.

-I then created **playbook.yml** in the root directory of the project.
+I then created **playbook.yml** in the root directory of the project, this file included the roles stated above.

 Then proceeded to deploy the app.